 What is a dental emergency?

-Injuries to the mouth may include teeth that are knocked out (avulsed), forced out of position and loosened (extruded) or fractured.
-In addition, lips, gums or cheeks are often cut.
+A dental emergency involves injuries to the mouth, such as teeth that are knocked out (avulsed), forced out of position, and loosened (extruded) or fractured.
+In addition, cut lips, gums, or cheeks can often require emergency care.
 Oral injuries are often painful and should be treated by a dentist as soon as possible.

 How soon should I see a dentist?